rclone/rclone/docs/content/rc.md

 `s3:bucket/path` or `:sftp:/my/dir`.
 They can also be specified as JSON blobs.

-If specifyng a JSON blob it should be a object mapping strings to strings.
+If specifying a JSON blob it should be a object mapping strings to strings.
 These values will be used to configure the remote.
 There are 3 special values which may be set: